CHINOGA/chino-parking-system/README.md

 ## Features
 - Vehicle entry and exit management
-- Real-time reporting dashboard with search functionality
+- Real-time reporting dashboard with search functionality and export options (CSV)
 - SMS notifications on vehicle entry
 - Validation rules for vehicle registration and driver details
 - Progressive Web App (PWA) support for offline usage and installation